 Domestic violence is about control and power.
 Abusers can be male or female; adults or teens.
 Stopping the cycle of violence and abuse is vitally important to ending it.

 Today's technology, while not intended for this purpose, makes it frighteningly easy for abusers to track those they control.

-Make this your mantra: There is NO excuse for domestic violence.
+REMEMBER: There is NO excuse for domestic violence.
 NOT ONE.

 Bath: 12 Court Street.
 207-443-8898.
 Hours: Monday 9 a.m. to 5 p.m. and by appointment

 Belfast: 6 Public Safety Way.
 207-338-6569.
 Hours: Monday & Thursday 10 a.m. to 4 p.m. and by appointment